-BlackCat Ransomware: The attack that has companies around the world worried
+BlackCat Ransomware: the attack that has companies around the world worried

 MITRE ATT&CK